a645162/MarkdownTools/Presentation/SlidevTools/example/workdir/final.md

     Haomin Kong 2023.06.29
   </span>
 </div>

 ---

+---
+layout: intro
+---

 page_template1

 this is page 1

 ---

-page_template1
+---
+layout: intro
+---

+page_template2

-this is page 1
+this is page 2